-Trainees need to demonstrate an intermediate level of oral and written proficiency in Spanish by the end of Pre-Service Training.
-Once sworn-in for service, most Volunteers will work directly in Spanish.
-Some Volunteers will work in communities with Mayan languages with support from a Spanish/Mayan speaking community member.
-Volunteers serving in areas where Mayan languages are spoken may study the local language once they arrive in their community to assist with integration into the community and basic communication.
+Volunteers need to demonstrate an Intermediate Mid level of oral and written proficiency in Spanish by the end of Pre-Service Training.
+Most Volunteers will work directly in Spanish, and some will work in communities with Mayan languages with support from a Spanish/Mayan speaking community member.
+Volunteers serving in areas where Mayan languages are spoken may study the local language once they arrive to their community to assist with integration into the community and basic communication.

 Work Site and Housing